Internal — Marketing Rollout Internal

 a record by Brad Paisley,

-Two volumes.
-Eighteen songs.
+Two discs.
+Nineteen songs.
 A double-vinyl release.
-A five-month rollout built like a shoebox of old photos.
+A five-month rollout.

 First Drop